Ed McJannet

-Edward John McJannet (born 25 January 2004) is an Irish footballer who plays as a midfielder for Italian club Ternana on loan from Lecce.
+Edward John McJannet (born 25 January 2004) is an Irish footballer who plays as a midfielder for club Cosenza, on loan from club Lecce.
 Born in England, he is a Republic of Ireland youth international.

 Club career

 McJannet joined the youth academy of English side Luton at the age of nine.

 On 31 January 2023, McJannet joined the Under-19 squad of the Italian club Lecce.
 For the 2024–25 Serie A season, he was promoted to the senior squad.

 On 28 January 2025, McJannet signed for Serie C club Audace Cerignola on loan until the end of the season.
 On 23 July 2025, McJannet moved on a new Serie C loan to Ternana.

+On 28 July 2026, McJannet joined Serie C club Cosenza on a season-long-loan.

 International career

 McJannet has captained the Republic of Ireland national under-19 football team.

 Style of play

 McJannet mainly operates as a midfielder.